Willie169/dual-boot-windows-ubuntu/README.md

 # dual-boot-windows-ubuntu

-Instructions to dual-boot Windows and Ubuntu.
+Instructions about dual-booting Windows and Ubuntu.

 ## Table of Contents